 Our own Carolyn Custerson was, indeed, also correct back in 2009 when she predicted that, “The German market will fall in love with the English Rivera’s stunning coastal scenery and there is nothing more powerful than a film or TV series to promote a destination.
 The German market is a key overseas target and we will be working hard to promote the English Riviera as strongly as possible off the back of these Rosamunde Pilcher films.”

 Our German visitors, however, may require a bit of a guide to local geography – some of those films supposedly set in Cornwall were in fact filmed elsewhere.
 For example, ‘Sieg der Liebe’, or Victory of Love (2007), is purportedly filmed in “the beautiful Cornwall”.
-The plot has pregnant Emma “disappointed by a friend”, running away and meeting Paul.
-They fall in love – this is something of a theme in Pilcher’s novels – but are parted and have to suffer a lot of trials before they are reunited.
+The plot has pregnant Emma running away and meeting Paul.
+She has been “disappointed by a friend” – although I’ve never heard it called that before.
+She meets the much nicer Paul, they fall in love – this is something of a theme in Pilcher’s novels – but are parted and have to suffer a lot of trials before they are reunited.

 57 minutes in we have a visit to “Clark Farm, Ashburton, Cornwall”, which is clearly Cockington: